Historicity of the Bible: The Exodus

 Despite the absence of any archaeological evidence, a majority of scholars agree that the Exodus probably has some historical basis, with Kenton Sparks referring to it as "mythologized history."
 Scholars posit that small groups of people of Egyptian origin may have joined the early Israelites, and then contributed their own Egyptian Exodus story to all of Israel.
 William G. Dever cautiously identifies this group with the Tribe of Joseph, while Richard Elliott Friedman identifies it with the Tribe of Levi.
 Most scholars who accept a historical core of the exodus date this possible exodus group to the thirteenth century BCE at the time of Ramses II, with some instead dating it to the twelfth century BCE at the time of Ramses III.
 Evidence in favor of historical traditions forming a background to the Exodus narrative include the documented movements of small groups of Ancient Semitic-speaking peoples into and out of Egypt during the Eighteenth and Nineteenth Dynasties, some elements of Egyptian folklore and culture in the Exodus narrative, and the names Moses, Aaron and Phinehas, which seem to have an Egyptian origin.

 Scholarly estimates for how many people could have been involved in such an exodus range from a few hundred to a few thousand people.

+Donald Redford held that the Exodus narrative is a Canaanite memory of the Hyksos' descent and occupation of Egypt.
+Building on a different perspective, Gili Kugler has shown that several biblical texts preserve a tradition of Israel’s residence in Egypt without slavery.
+For example, Ezekiel 20 recalls God’s revelation in Egypt but omits any mention of slavery or oppression, while Deuteronomy 23:7–8 refers to the Israelites as resident aliens rather than slaves.
+Kugler concludes that the motif of slavery and redemption was gradually added to the Exodus story in later periods, reflecting evolving socio-political and theological concerns.